Revisiting weak values through non-normality: Correlation between non-normality and amplifying weak values

-The chosen three-level operator is the Gell-Mann matrix $\hat{O}=\hat{\lambda}_5$ (see Appendix \ref{appendix:gell_mann}).
-The Gell-Mann matrices are the traceless generators of the Lie group $\textrm{SU}(3)$ that generalize the Pauli matrices, the traceless genarators of $\textrm{SU}(2)$.
-In Fig.~\ref{fig:figure_three_level}, the weak value and the Henrici departure from normality have been depicted by using a color map scheme.
-As one can see, the plots match pretty well, with the exception of the angles located in the top-right corner, for which the Henrici departure from normality assumes larger values than the squared modulus of the weak value, in particular in the strip contained between the red and black curves.
+The chosen three-level operator is the Gell-Mann matrix $\hat{O}=\hat{\lambda}_5$ (see Appendix~\ref{appendix:gell_mann}).
+The Gell-Mann matrices are the traceless generators of the Lie group $\textrm{SU}(3)$ that generalize the Pauli matrices, the traceless generators of $\textrm{SU}(2)$.
+In Fig.~\ref{fig:figure_three_level}, the weak value and the Henrici departure from normality of $\hat{A}$ and $\hat{A}'$ have been depicted by using a color map scheme.
+As one can see, the plots match pretty well, with the exception of the angles located in the top-right corner, for which the Henrici departures from normality, specially the one of $\hat{A}'$, assume larger values than the squared modulus of the weak value, in particular in the strip contained between the red and black curves.
 The square of the modulus of the weak value depends linearly on the Henrici departure from normality.
 The slope and the point of interception $\left(|\lambda_{5,w}|^2=0\right)$ depend on the pre-selected polar angle.

-In conclusion, we have shown that the amplification degree of the weak value depends on the non-normality of the matrix $\hat{A}$ when weak value amplification occurs (so that the weak value is necessarily anomalous, even if a real number).
+In conclusion, we have shown that the amplification degree of the weak value depends on the non-normality of the matrices $\hat{A}$ and $\hat{A}'$ when weak value amplification occurs (so that the weak value is necessarily anomalous, even if a real number).
 When one feature increases, the other does too.
 However, this does not happen when amplified weak values are not present.
 In general, the behaviour is complex, and there are cases in which some regions of discordance are present, as shown in appendix \ref{appendix:some_analytical_formulas}.